nataliatesarova/project-four/README.md

 As a superuser I can view the likes for recipes so that I can track trends and most popular recipes. `(SHOULD HAVE)`

-## Testing of user stories

-### User Authentication and Profiles

-#### Registration Form (Must Have)
-Acceptance Criteria:
-Fields for username, name, email, and password must be present in the registration form.
-Upon successful submission, a new user account is created.
-Test Cases:
-Validate presence and functionality of required fields in the registration form.
-Test successful creation of a new user account after form submission.

-Testing Passed

-#### Secure Login (Must Have)

-Acceptance Criteria:
-Users can securely log in using their email and password.
-Test Cases:
-Verify secure login functionality using valid user credentials.
-Test failed login attempts with incorrect credentials.

-Testing Passed

-### Profile Page (Could Have)
-Acceptance Criteria:
-Registered users can access their profile page for viewing and editing.
-Test Cases:
-Validate user access to the profile page after login.
-Test user ability to view and edit profile information.

-Testing Passed

-### Recipe Management

-#### Creating Recipes (Must Have)
-Acceptance Criteria:
-Registered users can create new recipes with title, ingredients, description, method, and images.
-Test Cases:
-Verify successful creation of new recipes with all required details.
-Test visibility of newly created recipes in the user's profile.

-Testing Passed

-#### Editing and Deleting Recipes (Must Have)
-Acceptance Criteria:
-Logged-in users can edit and delete their created recipes.
-Test Cases:
-Test modification of recipe details (title, ingredients, description, method, images).
-Test successful deletion of created recipes.

-Testing Passed

-#### Browsing and Viewing Recipes (Must Have)
-Acceptance Criteria:
-All users can browse recipes and view their complete details.
-Test Cases:
-Validate the ability to browse and access complete recipe details.
-Test page navigation and ensure display of necessary information.

-Testing Passed

-#### Pagination for Recipe Browsing (Should Have)
-Acceptance Criteria:
-Users can view a maximum of 9 recipes per page and navigate between pages.
-Test Cases:
-Verify that the maximum number of recipes per page is displayed.
-Test navigation between pages for seamless browsing.

-Testing Passed

-### Interaction with Recipes

-#### Liking Recipes (Should Have)
-Acceptance Criteria:
-Logged-in users can like recipes and view the number of likes.
-Test Cases:
-Verify the ability of logged-in users to like recipes.
-Test the accurate display of the number of likes for each recipe.

-Testing Passed

-#### Posting Comments on Recipes (Should Have)
-Acceptance Criteria:
-Registered users can post comments on recipes.
-Test Cases:
-Test that only registered and logged in users have the ability to post comments on recipes.
-Validate that posted comments appear correctly under respective recipes.

-Testing Passed

-### Admin Panel and Content Management

-#### Admin Login (Must Have)
-Acceptance Criteria:
-Superuser/admin can securely log in to the admin panel using admin credentials.
-Test Cases:
-Verify secure login functionality for the admin panel using valid admin credentials.
-Test unsuccessful login attempts with incorrect admin credentials.

-Testing Passed

-#### Managing Users (Must Have)
-Acceptance Criteria:
-Admins can access a list of all users and manage user accounts.
-Test Cases:
-Validate admin access to the list of all users.
-Test admin actions for managing user accounts (edit/delete).

-Testing Passed

-#### Managing Recipes (Must Have)
-Acceptance Criteria:
-Admins can edit/delete any recipe on the site.
-Test Cases:
-Verify admin ability to edit/delete any recipe on the site.
-Test that changes made by the admin reflect correctly.

-Testing Passed

-#### Moderating Comments (Should Have)
-Acceptance Criteria:
-Admins can review, approve, moderate, block, edit, or delete comments.
-Test Cases:
-Validate admin actions for comment moderation (approve, edit, delete, block).
-Test that comments are appropriately moderated according to admin actions.

-Testing Passed

-#### Viewing Likes for Recipes (Should Have)
-Acceptance Criteria:
-Admins can track trends and popular recipes based on likes.
-Test Cases:
-Verify admin access to view likes for recipes.
-Ensure accuracy in tracking and displaying popular recipes based on likes.

-Testing Passed

 ## Future features

 Allow the user to save a draft version of a recipe to edit and complete at a later time.
 Bio to be available for all registered users to view Recipe Search and Filters: Allow users to search for recipes using keywords, ingredients, cuisine, and dietary preferences (e.g. gluten free, vegan)